KirstyRD/Panorama_Reconstruction/README.md

 I debugged my code by saving the output image to file and checking it for errors.
 Finally, I tidied up the codebase and added a main module.

+The original process is found in src/Equirectangular.py and the reversed process is found in src/Perspective.py.
+I put the various transformations in src/transformations.py.

 ### Evaluating the solution

 When transforming from panorama to 2D perspective, most of the pixels from the original image are lost.
 Performing the transformation in reverse will only reconstruct a subset of the original image.
 I made the decision to overlay the reconstructed segment onto a black background, in the location where the original segment of the panorama would have been.
 In order to evaluate the reconstruction, I simply added a mask over the rest of the original panorama image and checked how "similar" this image was to the reconstruction.